openenclave/openenclave/docs/GettingStartedDocs/Windows_windbg.md

 Explore various WinDbg commands and features.

-## Limitations
+## Known Issues

 These issues are being worked on and will be fixed in an upcoming update.

-- The debug cursor often jumps to the start of the file when stepping and then jumps to the correct location on the next step.
+- The debug cursor often jumps to the start of the file while debugging within an enclave.
+Stepping again should take the cursor to the correct location.
-This is due to the way ELF encodes lack of location information.